Rahul02M/Shopping-Card/README.md

    - Remove Item: Allow users to remove items from the cart.<br>
 <br>

--This project is a great opportunity to practice your JavaScript skills without relying on external libraries.
+- This project is a great opportunity to practice your JavaScript skills without relying on external libraries.
 Happy coding! 🛒🌟

 4 .
 Screenshots